Wooden Power Rack Failure

 On The Two Middle Posts We Drilled 6 Additional Holes Starting Above The Last Hole (Again Every 4 Inches) Using A 7/8 Bit.

 These holes are for the safety bar which goes through both posts.
-We measured the space in my garage and then he used his wood tools to make the boards himself.
 If i were op with a wooden rack, i'd at least want some steel bushings press fit in the holes to help alleviate the stresses on the shanks of the holes.
+The power rack you see in my pictures is made from 4 solid pieces of oak, one of the strongest hardwoods out there.